ssardina-agts/elevator-sarl-base/README.md

 In the SWI Prolog version, a Prolog fact is added to store each car arrival when event `CarArrivedPercept` is received.
 Also, at every arrival, the Prolog knowledge-base is dumped to the file system as a file (with timestamp).

+The SWI Prolog version has two important files:

+* The initial SWI knowledgebase that the agent will load: `src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_elevator.pl`
+* A capacity+skill `KB_Elevator` that encapsulates the meaningful Prolog queries for the domain: `src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_Elevator.sarl`
+	* This capacity should be extended as Prolog's is used for the application.

 ## RUNNING IT